loftwah/devops-refresher/aws-labs/03-ecr/README.md

 ## Lifecycle & Scanning

 - On‑push scanning is enabled by default.
-- Lifecycle policy keeps the last `lifecycle_keep_last` images and effectively preserves the `staging` tag.
+- Lifecycle policy keeps the last `lifecycle_keep_last` images (default 10) while whitelisting `staging`.
+- For production, consider a second rule to expire untagged images after 7 days and increase `lifecycle_keep_last` (20–30) if you need a longer rollback window.

 ## Why It Matters